cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ```ts
 const userRoleKey = ["user_by_role", <userRole>, <userId>];
 ```
-Indexes like this are called secondary indexes.
+Indexes created with these keys are called secondary indexes.
 They need to be persisted in an atomic transaction with the primary index ([see the secondary index discussion below](#secondary-indexes)).
 Secondary indexes should have a first part name describing their function.
 In this case, the key is used to lookup a user and the first part is `"user_by_role"` (`user_roles` is another appropriate name).

 ### [KV Values](https://deno.com/manual@v1.34.0/runtime/kv/key_space#values)